100 Points of ID and Other Documents Needed for Renting in Australia

 Yes, you will need to submit copies of all supporting documents for your application.
 This is for the real estate agency to have on file.
 Check the local Sydney library or Kwik Kopy if you need to make copies.

 If you use 1form and upload photos of all your identification documents, don't assume the real estate agency will print them up for you.

-To complete your ID check, the real estate agent needs to see the originals.
-Uploading them to your 1form account gets the application process started, but you’ll need the originals to cross the finish line.
+To complete your 100 Points of ID Check, the real estate agent needs to see the originals.
+Uploading them to your 1form account gets the application process started, but you'll need the originals to cross the finish line.

 Each adult living in the rental with you will need to fill out an application and pass the 100 Points ID Check.

 I'm listing the main documents you'll need and including a range of points.
 The points system for rental applications is all over the place.
 This is why the range I have below is broad for certain documents.
 Focus on what the documents are and try to have as many on hand as possible.

 Passport or Australian Driver’s License (only one permitted)